maxohq/maxo_test_iex/README.md

   # for default values look into: https://github.com/maxohq/maxo_test_iex/blob/main/lib/test_iex/config.ex
   # NO need to watch for tests on CI
   if System.get_env("CI"), do: config :maxo_test_iex, watcher_enable: false

+  # how long multiple consecutive events on the same file should be considered duplicates?
   config :maxo_test_iex, watcher_dedup_timeout: 500

+  # which file changes should trigger a test re-run?
   config :maxo_test_iex, watcher_args: [dirs: ["lib/", "test/"], latency: 0]

+  # should we log debug messages?
-end
+  config :maxo_test_iex, debug: false end
 ```